 Pastor Jin Tianming has been under house arrest in Beijing since April 2011.
-He is Senior Pastor of Shouwang Church, and was detained when the church started to hold services outdoors at a city plaza following eviction from several premises.
+He is the founder and Senior Pastor of Shouwang Church, and was detained when the church started to hold services outdoors at a city plaza following eviction from several premises.
 Pastor Tianming has never been brought to court.

-LATEST NEWS (27 APRIL 2018): Pastor Tianming announced that he will be stepping down as Senior Pastor of Shouwang Church.
-He said his reason is a clear calling to be involved in missions.
+LATEST NEWS (27 APRIL 2018): Pastor Tianming announced that he was stepping down as Senior Pastor of Shouwang Church.
+He said his reason was a clear calling to be involved in missions.

 Shouwang Church is one of Beijing’s largest house churches, with about 1,000 members.
 It has refused to register with the Three-Self Patriotic Movement, the state-approved Protestant organisation, and has been harassed by the government since 2008.